neurallambda/neurallambda/README.md

   * Brute force: `without_grad` just replace symbols from LUT.
 This wouldn't work for training though.

 * Optimizations:
-  * Based on profiling, memory looks good, cosine_similarity is slooow, predominantly because of a hypercomplex.dot_product, and hypercomplex.hadamard.
+  * [X] Based on profiling, memory looks good, cosine_similarity is slooow, predominantly because of a hypercomplex.dot_product, and hypercomplex.hadamard.
+Solved when I got rid of hypercomplex.
   * Get a Linear Algebra pro to help fuse things down
   * There are some memory explosions some of the cos-sims, can we optimize?